mauriciogracia/petrel-xml/README.md

 - Show all references where a rule or function is being used
 - Provide autocomplete based on existing functions and rules
 - When XML files are added, renamed, relocated, deleted the change is detected and references are updated (including folder operations as well) - version 0.9.4
-- Detect declarations and references to Include blocks and Groups
+- Detect declarations and references to IncludeBlocks, Groups and Buttons, use fast-xml-parser insted of parsing line by hand - version 0.9.5

 ## Installing
 Two options